mihaimiculescu/TTN-ic880a-edison-gateway/README.md

 ##### 3. The SPI misbehavior is due to well-known Yocto distro issues that have been duly reported to Intel, but not fixed yet.
 #### 4. To whom might be interested in fixing the distro issue: please let me know if or when it's fixed, so that I can verify on the Edison!
 Thanks in advance.
 ##### __________________________________________________________
-Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a SPI concentrator with a Intel® Edison Kit for Arduino as host.

 This installer targets the **SPI version** of the board.
 The **USB** version is **not supported**